OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission. Learn more about our product selection process.

 • The KEENDRY waterproof lining prevents water from getting in

-• Comes in wide sizes and a women’s version
+• Comes in wide sizes for both men and women

 • Hold up well in very technical or challenging terrain